robusta-dev/robusta/docs/extending/actions/playbook-repositories.rst

 You can load your playbook in one of two ways:

-1. From a git repository, :ref:`as described in the configuration guide <Loading additional playbooks>`
+1. From a git repository, :ref:`as described in the configuration guide <Loading your own playbook repository>`
 2. Using ``robusta playbooks push``

 We'll describe the second option which is convenient for development.
 It allows deploying playbooks rapidly while you